5 Myths about Financial Planning

 Managing finances can be daunting with all the intricacies and uncertainties involved.
 Even if you feel like you’re successfully tackling some aspects of your finances—such as paying down debt or saving for retirement—you might still feel like you’re not doing enough.
 Questions may continue to loom in your mind.
 “Am I saving enough for retirement?”
 “Are there tax benefits I’m missing out on?”
 “Should I try to pay down my mortgage more quickly?”
 The answers to these challenging questions and others depend upon your unique financial situation and goals.
 And for many, a financial advisor can help answer these and other questions, develop a financial plan, and help you work toward your goals.
 However, many people are hesitant to work with a financial planner, often due to myths or misconceptions about financial planning.
 Here, we’ve attempted to address five common myths about financial planning.

-MYTH #1: Financial Planning is Only for the Wealthy
+MYTH #1: Financial Planning Is Only for the Wealthy

 Financial planning isn’t just for wealthy individuals.
 The same techniques that help affluent people earn and sustain high levels of wealth are open to you.
 When formulating a plan, life circumstances or transitions matter more than your level of assets or age.
-And the earlier you start the better; many important financial decisions come into play when you’re young.
+The earlier you start the better; many important financial decisions come into play when you’re young.

 It’s advantageous to think about your financial future in the first inning as opposed to the eighth.
 Employing a skilled financial planner and organizing your finances early can reduce the uncertainty involved in managing your assets – alleviating stress later.
-If a financial planner is able to find a way to save $500 for a client, it’s not only more meaningful to someone with fewer assets, but due to the power of compounding interest, more powerful in the long run for someone with 30 years until retirement.
+If a financial planner is able to find a way to save $500 for a client, it’s not only more meaningful to someone with fewer assets, but due to the power of compounding interest, more powerful in the long run for someone younger who still has 30 years until retirement.

-MYTH #2: Once you have a Financial Plan in Place, You’re Set
+MYTH #2: Once You Have a Financial Plan in Place, You’re Set

-MYTH #3: Investment Management and Financial Planning are the Same Thing
+MYTH #3: Investment Management and Financial Planning Are the Same Thing

 A common myth is that investment management will suffice when it comes to financial planning.
-While some financial planners also serve as investment managers, the reverse is not always true.
+While some financial planners do also serve as investment managers, the reverse is not always true.

-MYTH #4: DIYers Win Because they Don’t Pay Fees
+MYTH #4: DIYers Win Because They Don’t Pay Fees

 Many investors, because they are conscious of fees, believe the best choice is to “Do-It-Yourself” (DIY) to save money on the management of finances.
 This mindset ignores the value of your own time, as well as the value that trained professionals can add when it comes to tax planning, estate planning and other potentially complex areas.

-In the spirit of ‘penny wise, pound foolish,’ there is evidence to suggest that professional financial advice can more than offset the fees paid.
+There is evidence to suggest that professional financial advice can more than offset the fees paid.
 A July 2018 study by Vanguard set out to determine the value that professional financial advice could deliver to individuals.
 This study estimated that clients who work with a good financial advisor will receive a 3% increase on average in the value of their portfolios each year.

-MYTH #5: It’s Too Expensive, and All Financial Planners are the Same
+MYTH #5: It’s Too Expensive, and All Financial Planners Are the Same

 Some people believe that the fees paid to a financial planner are too high to justify.
 Concerns over fees are often compounded by the fact that many individuals—even those who currently work with an advisor—have no idea what they are paying for.
 Good financial advisors are transparent about their fees and will clearly convey what you get for the fees you pay.